Puzzle Finder ESL Ice Breaker

 Like this ESL Ice Breaker Activity?

-You’re going to love this book: 39 ESL Icebreakers for Teenagers and Adults.
+If you found the Puzzle Finder ESL Icebreaker activity useful, then you’re going to love this book: 39 ESL Icebreakers for Teenagers and Adults.
 There are 38 more icebreakers that are guaranteed to help get your semester started off on the right foot, with students getting more comfortable with each other and also with you.
 It’s lesson planning made easy so you can have more time to do the stuff that you really love to do!
-Click the link below to buy it on Amazon:
+Drinking a beer with friends, going for a hike, chilling out with some Netflix-whatever!
+Don’t spend more time planning lessons than necessary.